The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Picosecond laser

-Short definition: A next-generation laser technology with ultra-short pulses.
+Short definition: The latest generation of laser technology, using ultra-short pulses.

 The picosecond laser represents the current state of the art in tattoo removal.
-Its pulses are on the order of 10⁻¹² seconds—100 times shorter than nanosecond lasers—maximizing the photoacoustic effect while minimizing the thermal effect.
-The result is finer pigment fragmentation, lower risk of burns and hypopigmentation, and better performance on resistant colors such as green and blue.
+Its pulses, in the order of 10⁻¹² seconds and 100 times shorter than nanosecond lasers, maximise the photoacoustic effect at the expense of the thermal effect.
+The result: finer pigment fragmentation, less risk of burns and hypopigmentation, and better performance on stubborn colours such as green and blue.

 See also: Q-switched, Photoacoustic effect, Picosecond pulse.